dfedyachkina/my-gifted-moments/README.md

 ### Future Features

-- **Guft Reviews & Ratings**: Allow customers to leave reviews and rate products, with admin moderation.
+- **Gift Reviews & Ratings**: Allow customers to leave reviews and rate products, with admin moderation.
 Display average ratings and review counts on product pages.
 - **Discount Codes and Vouchers**: Allow the admin to create discount codes or vouchers for promotions and marketing campaigns.
 - **Loyalty Program**: Introduce a points-based loyalty system where customers earn points for purchases, which can be redeemed for discounts.
 - **Multi-Currency and Multi-Language Support**: Expand the application to support multiple currencies and languages to reach a global audience.
 - **Product Bundles**: Offer discounted product bundles (e.g., buy 3 for the price of 2) or custom product kits.
 - **Social Media Integration**: Enable users to share products directly to social media platforms or implement a social login for quick account creation.
 - **Shipping Tracking Integration**: Provide real-time shipping updates and tracking information directly within the user’s order history.
-- **Advanced Analytics Dashboard for Admin**: Offer an in-depth dashboard that displays sales trends, popular products, customer behavior, and more.
+- **Advanced Analytics Dashboard for Admin**: Offer an in-depth dashboard that displays sales trends, popular gifts, customer behavior, and more.
 - **Mobile App**: Develop a mobile app for iOS and Android, providing users with a more optimized shopping experience on mobile devices.

 ## Tools & Technologies